MarcelloCarioni/MarcelloCarioni.github.io/_pages/about.md

 <b> News: </b>
+  * May: I gave a talk at Nuclei workshop at GSSI (L'Aquila) titled "Sparse optimization methods for infinite-dimensional variational problems"
   * Apr: We are organizing the first Workshop Calculus of Variations NL, on July 4-8, 2022 in Schiermonnikoog (NL).
 More info [here](https://www.calcvar.nl/events)
   * Apr: Our paper "Regularization Graphs - A unified framework for variational regularization of inverse problems" has been accepted for publication in "Inverse Problems"
   * Mar: I gave a talk at SIAM Imaging, 2022 about our paper "End-to-end reconstruction meets data-driven regularization for inverse problems"